Dosing & Concentration Guide

 CBD Ingestible Products - Capsules and Tinctures

-People generally tolerate CBD well, according to the World Health Organization and many other sources.
-Because CBD doesn't cause a "high", it does not have the same potential abuse as other cannabis.
+People generally tolerate CBD well because CBD doesn't cause a "high", it does not have the same potential abuse as other cannabis.

-Various oral dosages of CBD ranging from 100 to 800mg per day is relatively safe.
+Various oral dosages of CBD ranging from 100 to 800mg per day is what many people take.
 There's no one universal dosage of CBD that everyone should take.
 Different people respond to different dosages of CBD depending upon a range of factors:

 - Your bodyweight